This post may contain affiliate links. Please read my disclosure for more info.

 This design makes it super easy to get a grocery list together because you can jot down the ingredients you need as you’re planning your meals for the week.

 It has everything you need all in one place.
 There’s space for each day of the week and a large writing area where you can make your shopping list.

 And once you’re finished, grab some scissors and cut off your grocery list, and head to the store.
 Or – open up your grocery shopping app if you’re like me.

 With this dinner menu for the week template, you also have the choice of printing a Sunday or a Monday start.

 Family favorite meals sheets

-These sheets are also helpful for tracking or brainstorming your family’s favorite meals.
-There’s a sheet for breakfasts, lunches, dinners, and snacks.
+Specifically, there are 2 versions for tracking your favorite breakfasts, lunches, dinners, and snacks.

 Free monthly meal planner template